kimothokamau/roadtoreact/README.md

 # The Road to React Tutorial

-This repo follows the Road to React book written by Robin Weiruch
+This repo follows the Road to React book written by Robin Wieruch